eduardz1/Master-Thesis/chapters/implementation.typ

 === Making use of C bindings for enums

 Being the code very broad in scope, a lot of options are available for the user.
 In most cases, these options were handled as strings (or better, arrays of characters, given that Fortran doesn't have a string type).
 Operations such as `trim` and `adjustl` (respectively, to remove empty characters and to align a string to the left), are essential to guarantee the correctness of a switch case in Fortran that operates on arrays of characters.
-These operations, however, are incompatible with GPU programming.
+These operations, however, are incompatible with @GPU programming.
 Most of these options can be instead replaced by taking advantage of Fortran's C interoperability with the `enum` data structure @x-ModernFortran[p.~408]).

 The Fortran standard, unfortunately, introduced enumerator types only very recently @x-ModernFortran[p.~461] and is a feature that is still not supported by the major compilers, in part due to the lackluster standardization of the feature, which offers very little benefits compared to the aforementioned `enum, bind(C)` feature.
 The new enumerator type in Fortran is just defined again as a collection of integers instead of the more powerful sum types present in languages such as Haskell and Rust @x-LLVMFortran202X.